2020/2021 Course Fees

 Funding and Proof of Eligibility

 For a student to be eligible for GLA funding, they must reside in London on the first day of the course and have a legal right to be resident in the United Kingdom/EU/EEA for a period of time prior to the start of the course.
 Learners residing outside London postcodes are funded by the ESFA.
-For further guidance on eligibility please refer to the Eligibility leaflet.
-This is also available from all main centres.
-We have listed the most common scenarios but if you cannot identify your own situation, we will be happy to discuss this with you.
+For further guidance on eligibility please contact BAEC staff.
+If you are not sure if you qualify or if your situation has recently changed, we will be happy to discuss this with you.

-The College will require you to provide your passport, birth certificate or home office papers to prove your eligibility.
+BAEC will require you to provide your passport, birth certificate or home office papers to prove your eligibility.
 You will also be required to complete and sign an individual learner record to confirm eligibility.
-Anyone who, if required, fails to provide proof of their eligibility will be charged course fees at the rate of £9.63 per hour plus any other costs.
-Anyone who is not eligible for such funding will also be required to pay tuition fees at the rate of £9.63 per hour plus any other costs.
+Anyone who, if required, fails to provide proof of their eligibility will be charged course fees at the rate of £9.77 per hour plus any other costs.
+Anyone who is not eligible for such funding will also be required to pay tuition fees at the rate of £9.77 per hour plus any other costs.